j-jodczyk/Orchestrify/docs/LiteratureOverview.md

   - Train GPT2 models using HuggingFace Transformers library with 8 attention heads, 6 layersm an embedding of size 512 and attention window of 2048.
   - Trained two typed of models - MMMTrack on MultiTrack representation and MMMBar on BarFill representation.
 (4-bar and 8-bar versions)
   - Randomly order tracks so that model learns each possible conditional between different tracks.

+### LakhNES
+- Mutli-instrumental track generator using a Transformer.
+- NES-MDB dataset of four-instrumental scores from early video game soud synthesis chip.
+- Pretraining with Lakh dataset.
+- Capable of generating arbitrarily-long sequences.
+- Event-based representation similar to that used for single-instrument music.
+  - Each MIDI file is converted to a time-ordered sequence of events, so that every entry in the sequence corresponds to a musical event.
+  - Handling of rythmic information - add time shift event wich represent time advancing by some number of ticks
+  - 631 events coresponding to time-shifts (3 groups of length) and note on/off events for individual instruments
+- Methodology
+  - Language modeling factorization - factorize the joint probability of a musical sequence consiting of N events into a product of conditional probabilities.
+This allows for a simple left-to-right algorithm for music generation (at each timestep sample from model-estimated distribution).
+  - The goal of optimization procedure is to find a model configuration which optimizes the likelihood of the real event sequences.
+  - Transformer - only concerened with the decoder part.
+    - Using Transformer-XL designed specifically to handle longer sequences.
+In contrast to Trasfomer, it learns how to incorporate recurrent state from previous segments, not only current training segment.
+    - 12 attention layers, each with 8 heads.
+Lr = 2e-5.
+30 minibatches of size 30.
+  - Pretraining
+    - Map each Lakh MIDI file into one that fits the designed representation.
+      - Skip the ones that are monophonic melodies, and those that fall outside NES range of MIDI notes.
+      - Randomly assign instruments to 3 instruments of NES (P1/P2/TR).
+There are potentially many possible assignments (variable number of instruments in Lakh files) - outputting multiple examples for one file.
+      - For pervussive instruments each individual percussive voice is assgned to a noise type
+    - Pretrain on such representations.
+    - Fine-tune on NES dataset.
+  - Each excerpt that is used for training is around 9 seconds long.
+- Data augmentation:
+  - Transpose melodic voices by random number of semitones.
+  - Adjust the speed og the piece by a random percentage.
+  - Half of the time remove a random number of instruments from the ensamble.
+  - Half of the time shuffle the score-to-instrument alignment for melodic instruments.